ouchkernel/d191/README.md

   ('MOST RENTALS', (SELECT genre FROM max_rentals), (SELECT count_rentals FROM max_rentals)), ('HIGHEST SALES', (SELECT genre FROM highest_sales), (SELECT normalized_sales FROM highest_sales));

+-- To view the detailed_table table
+SELECT *
+FROM summary_table;
 ```

 B. Provide original code for function(s) in text format that perform the transformation(s) you identified in part A4.

 ```
+-- Creating a function
 CREATE OR REPLACE FUNCTION percentage_of( part DECIMAL(10, 4),
   total DECIMAL(10, 4)